jbrekelmans/fibonacci-demo2018feb26/README.md

     1. Learn about cloud build
     2. Learn a few useful tricks when you use it yourself

-Declarative workflow
+Automated workflows declared in code
   CI pipelines
   Automated deployments
-    cloudbuild.yaml
-      step1
-      step2
-      step3

   No management of agents and master required
-    Runs on VMs managed by Google
+    Runs on worker VMs managed by Google
-  Can run locally to debug

-Can be used for deployments
+Difference with other CI tools
+  Jenkins
+    Jenkins Pipeline Plugin
+      Runs on master (node directive offloads works)

+Parallel

+Pros/cons
+  Pros
+    Heavily coupled with GCP
+  Cons
+    Heavily coupled with GCP

+Security
+  Build runs with IAM service account

+Debugging builds locally